-The University of Oklahoma offers the Master of Human Relations degree with an emphasis in Clinical Mental Health Counseling (CMHC) on the Norman, Tulsa, and Extended campuses.
+The University of Oklahoma offers the Master of Clinical Mental Health Counseling (CMHC) on the Norman, Tulsa, and Extended campuses.

 This track prepares graduates for careers in counseling and emphasizes critical thinking, social justice, and multicultural competencies.
 This program is ideal for those pursuing a career as a Licensed Professional Counselor (LPC) and students completing this program will meet the academic requirements for the Licensed Professional Counselor license administered by the state of Oklahoma Board of Behavioral Health.